 [ P/E Ratio = Stock’s Current Price / Earnings Per Share (EPS) ]

 For example, if a company’s stock’s current price is $100 and its earnings per share (EPS) is $5, the P/E ratio is 20.
-A lower P/E ratio could suggest a good investment opportunity, while a higher ratio might indicate the stock is overpriced.

 Fact: